dcarda/dcarda/README.md

     https://danielcarda.net/resume/

 I started programming in 1979 while still in High School.
 The school had purchased a TRS-80 Model I.  This machine didn't even have disk drives and used an external tape drive as storage.
-I self taught myself TRS Basica and programed a version of Star Trek and was hooked from that point on.
+I self taught myself TRS Basic and programed a version of Star Trek and was hooked from that point on.

 I started my professional career at the same time the Micro Computer Revolution started.
 (I even worked on the original IBM PC (single 360k floppy drive).
 I've seen a lot of change over these decades.
 Some good, some not so good.